RI-imaging/DryMass/docs/tutorials/t01_ri_bead.rst

 .. figure:: t01_sphere_edge_projection_image.jpg

-Note that the modeled intensity image is one everywhere, because the projection model only models the optical thickness and thus only affects the phase data.
+Note that the modeled intensity image is all-one, because the projection model only models the optical thickness and thus only affects the phase data.
 Also, note that the phase-difference image between data and model only has small deviations in the background phase.
 If there were large ramp-like